ramrom/rams_dot_files/cheatsheets/java_cheatsheet.md

 - `int` - 4 bytes, `short` - 2 bytes, `long` 8 bytes, `byte` - 1 byte
     - all are signed 2's complement
     - `char` is 16bit unsigned
+- primitive types cannot be null! (but boxed types like Integer can be null)
 ### CHARACTER
 - `Character` is wrapper for `char`
 - `Character.isDigit('3')`   - returns true